pninan5/fraud_ai_agent/README.md

 ### Option C: Docker (easy one command run)
 Yes.
 This repo includes a Dockerfile.
 Users can build and run the app in a container.
-They still need to provide the dataset (mounted volume) or use your small demo mode.
+They still need to provide the dataset (mounted volume) or use the small demo mode.

 ---